alanng10/class-lang/Docue/Article/Word/a.md

 Word "angle" has meaning that is direct.

+Word "scale" has meaning that is scale linear.

 Word "align" has meaning that is direct align.

 Word "black" has meaning that is black color.